Conducting University Youth Programs: Minimum Operational Requirements

 Online reporting: Public Incident Reporting Form

-Contact the MSU Police (or your local law enforcement) for assistance in filing a criminal complaint and preserving physical evidence
+Contact MSU Police and Public Safety (or your local law enforcement) for assistance in filing a criminal complaint and preserving physical evidence

 Address: 1120 Red Cedar Rd., East Lansing, MI 48824